lucxisto/shopping-cart/README.md

 # Shopping cart
-Just a shopping cart interface to pratice some CSS Planing to add some feature like edit the quantities of products or remove the product
+Just a shopping cart interface to pratice some CSS

+Now you can change the quantity of products and the page you calculate the total price of your cart